Math 204A - Number Theory (UCSD and online, fall 2020)

 Lectures: MWF 10-10:50am, via Zoom (meeting code 964 2065 5406).
 All lectures will be available for remote viewing both synchronously and

 asynchronously.
-I aim to have each lecture posted within two hours of completion (this is limited by the speed at which Zoom and Panopto process videos).
+I aim to have each lecture posted within two hours of completion (this is limited by the speed of processing videos).

 Office hours: Unless otherwise specified, these are for both the UCSD course and the epicourse.
 Timings may be adjusted during the term.